PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 - Parameter: Version - overrides the default and allows the user to specify the version of PowerShell that will be installed.
-PowerShell version 7.0 and 7.1 are out of support, so version numbers should begin with 7.2
+PowerShell version 7.0 and 7.1 are out of support, so version numbers should begin with 7.2.
+This would install the latest 7.2.x.
 - Parameter: Scope - overrides the default and allows the user to specify the installation location (scope) AllUsers or CurrentUser.
-- Parameter: Channel - options Stable/Preview/LTS - allows the user to select if they want the current preview or Long Term Service (LTS) release
+- Parameter: Channel - options Stable/Preview/LTS - allows the user to select if they want the current preview or Long Term Service (LTS) release.
+Preview should not be allowed if value of parameter **-Version** is Generally Available (GA).
 - Parameter: Passthru - to provide informative output post installation

 ## Syntax and Parameter Sets